Pulse Oximetry and Capnography for Home Use

 Limitations of Pulse Oximetry

-Pulse oximetry can be affected by factors such as poor circulation, skin pigmentation, nail polish, and ambient light interference.
-Additionally, it does not provide information about CO2 levels or the patient’s ventilation status.
+Pulse oximetry readings can be affected by factors like poor circulation, skin pigmentation, nail polish, or bright ambient lighting.
+Additionally, pulse oximetry does not provide data on CO2 levels or ventilation status.
+Explore our at-home diagnostic imaging for other monitoring solutions.

 Limitations of Capnography